I exhaled a huge sigh of relief, dropped my cumbersome weighty bike and flopped onto the sub-alpine scrub. Ouch!

-Living hermit like in such a remote, beautiful, but unforgiving environment all year round, is not for the faint of heart.
-Perhaps the many fishing seasons off the isolated Chatham Isles prepared my otherworldly friend for his unusual retirement.
-Reluctantly I bid my hobbit friend of Rohan farewell, and rejoined the immutable track.
+Living hermit-like in such a remote, beautiful, but unforgiving environment all year round, is not for the faint of heart.
+Perhaps the many fishing seasons of the isolated Chatham Isles prepared my otherworldly friend for his unusual retirement.
+Reluctantly I bid my hobbit friend of Rohan farewell and rejoined the immutable track.

 The lake steadily slipping away, panniers bloated, bar bag rattling comfortably, material belongings giving me the soon to be shattered sense of security.
 Smiling broadly as the barren terrain began to unfold, into row upon row of dusky folded mountains.
 Mysterious, shadowy and surreal.
 Heart lifting, head down into the rising wind I pressed on.